-John and Horace Dodge were lifelong friends and business partners who established one of the first major automotive suppliers and an iconic American car brand.
-Both brothers were born in Niles, Michigan.
-John, the elder of the two brothers, was born in 1864, while Horace was born in 1868.
-The brothers were practically inseparable as children as well as adults.
-They once told a prospective employer “We’re brothers and we always work together.”
+John and Horace Dodge were not only brothers, but lifelong friends and business partners who established one of the first major automotive suppliers and an iconic American car brand.
+Both brothers were born in Niles, Michigan – John, in 1864, and Horace, in 1868.
+The brothers were practically inseparable as children and adults.
+They once told a prospective employer, “We’re brothers, and we always work together.”
 Their mechanical curiosity was fostered by their father, who operated a foundry and machine shop.
-They worked side-by-side in their father’s shop and learned the machinist trade.

-After honing their skills on bicycles and ball bearings, they moved to Detroit and established their own machine shop to serve the growing auto industry.
-Their first major contract came in 1901 via fellow Hall of Fame Inductee Ransom Olds.
-Olds was in dire need of outside help after a fire at the Oldsmobile factory destroyed much of his inventory.
-The brothers were able to provide Olds with 3,000 transmissions, and quickly established a reputation for quality and dependability as a supplier.
-Their reliability caught the attention of another Detroit auto magnate and Hall of Fame Inductee; Henry Ford.
-In 1903 they contracted with Ford to become his exclusive supplier, a relationship that would last over a decade.
-John Dodge would also serve as vice president of Ford, and the brother’s astute business dealings made them dominate players in the automotive Industry.
+After honing their skills on bicycles and ball bearings, they moved to Detroit from Niles and established their own machine shop to serve the growing auto industry.
+Their first major contract came in 1901 via 1968 AHF Inductee Ransom Olds.
+Olds was in dire need of outside help after a fire at his factory destroyed much of the inventory.
+The brothers were readily able to provide 3,000 transmissions and they quickly established a reputation for quality and dependability.
+Their work caught the attention of another Detroit auto magnate: 1967 AHF Inductee Henry Ford.
+In 1903, Ford contracted Dodge as his exclusive supplier, a relationship that lasted more than a decade.
+The brothers’ astute business dealings made them dominant industry players.